cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/docs/docker_ec2.rst

         }
     }

-Running `sudo docker-compose build webserver` will build your server container.
-Running `sudo docker-compose up` will now expose your application directly on `localhost` (no need to specify the port number).
+Running `sudo docker-compose -f production.yml build webserver` will build your server container.
+Running `sudo docker-compose -f production.yml up` will now expose your application directly on `localhost` (no need to specify the port number).

 Building and running your app on EC2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^